treydock/puppet-lmod/README.md

     class { 'lmod': }

-This is an example of how to configure headnodes to use Lmod.
+This is an example of how to configure package building nodes to use Lmod.

     class { 'lmod':
       manage_build_packages => true,
     }

-### Apps

-Include all the `lmod::apps` classes

-    class { 'lmod::apps::all': }

 ## Reference